apache/cordova-lib/cordova-common/README.md

 ### Other APIs

-The APIs listed below is also exposed but is intended to be used only internally by cordova plugin installation routines.
+The APIs listed below are also exposed but are intended to be only used internally by cordova plugin installation routines.

 ```
 PlatformJson